Table of Contents

 Currently, scraping data in real time is realistic only via an API, which many websites don’t provide.
 You simply cannot send a request that extracts data every few milliseconds (yet).
 In the future, though, we might be able to do so without overloading the website or getting blocked.

-Using up-to-date data for forex/stock monitoring, investment decisions, customer review research could be a data science game changer.
+Using live up-to-date data from search engines for forex/stock monitoring, investment decisions, customer review research could be a data science game changer.

 Matthew Ramirez (a Forbes 30 under 30 alum) @ Rephrasely says that